National Security Agency: President's Surveillance Program

 George W. Bush, president during the 9/11 terrorist attacks, approved the Patriot Act shortly after the attacks to take anti-terrorist security measures.
-Title 1, 2, and 9 specifically authorized measures that would be taken by the NSA.
+Titles 1, 2, and 9 specifically authorized measures that would be taken by the NSA.
 These titles granted enhanced domestic security against terrorism, surveillance procedures, and improved intelligence, respectively.
 On March 10, 2004, there was a debate between President Bush and White House Counsel Alberto Gonzales, Attorney General John Ashcroft, and Acting Attorney General James Comey.
 The Attorneys General were unsure if the NSA's programs could be considered constitutional.
 They threatened to resign over the matter, but ultimately the NSA's programs continued.
 On March 11, 2004, President Bush signed a new authorization for mass surveillance of Internet records, in addition to the surveillance of phone records.
 This allowed the president to be able to override laws such as the Foreign Intelligence Surveillance Act, which protected civilians from mass surveillance.
 In addition to this, President Bush also signed that the measures of mass surveillance were also retroactively in place.

 One such surveillance program, authorized by the U.S. Signals Intelligence Directive 18 of President George Bush, was the Highlander Project undertaken for the National Security Agency by the U.S. Army 513th Military Intelligence Brigade.
 NSA relayed telephone (including cell phone) conversations obtained from ground, airborne, and satellite monitoring stations to various U.S. Army Signal Intelligence Officers, including the 201st Military Intelligence Battalion.
 Conversations of citizens of the U.S. were intercepted, along with those of other nations.
 Proponents of the surveillance program claim that the President has executive authority to order such action, arguing that laws such as FISA are overridden by the President's Constitutional powers.
 In addition, some argued that FISA was implicitly overridden by a subsequent statute, the Authorization for Use of Military Force, although the Supreme Court's ruling in Hamdan v.
 Rumsfeld deprecates this view.